BrittanyLouviere/Markdown-to-HTML/README.md

 - Meta tags for YAML frontmatter
 - The converted markdown content

-You can provide your own template using the `-t` or `--template` option.
-Your template should be a valid Jinja2 template and can access the following variables:
+Your templates should be valid Jinja2 templates and can access the following variables:

 - `content`: The HTML content converted from markdown
 - `meta_tags`: A list of HTML meta tags generated from the YAML frontmatter